phax/peppol-commons/README.md

 * [phoss-directory](https://github.com/phax/phoss-directory/) - the phoss Directory for Peppol and TOOP

 This project is licensed under the Apache 2.0 license.

+## edelivery-commons

+Java library with the base types that are shared by all networks in this project - the transport profile handling including a registry, the trust store helper, the SML base data and the network stage interface.
+First created in v13.0.0.

+## edelivery-sbdh

+Java library with the network neutral parts of the Standard Business Document Header handling - the data model, the reader and the writer. `peppol-sbdh` and the HR eDelivery SBDH support build on it.
+First created in v13.0.0.

+## smp-client-base

+Java library with the network neutral parts of the SMP client - HTTP execution, signature verification, exceptions, extensions, redirects, caching and the OASIS BDXR SMP v1 and v2 clients.
+It does not depend on `dnsjava`, so an SMP user without SML does not get the DNS stack.
+First created in v13.0.0.

 ## peppol-id-datatypes